Income Tax

 Best practices To File your Taxes

-• File your tax return as early as possible.
-The last day to file your tax return is April 15, 2024.
+- File your tax return as early as possible.
+View the last day to file your federal tax return on the IRS website.
+The Illinois filing period is the same as the federal filing period.

 IRS IMPERSONATION SCAM: